 Day One.
 Mix the dried fruit, peel and nuts with the booze, cover with cling wrap and leave over night.
 I think you should use dark spiced rum for this, although some people say brandy, and some whiskey.
 Also, pour yourself a very small glass of rum, and when nobody is looking, down it and go, “Arrrr!!!” to commune with your Inner Pirate.
 If you’re feeling fancy, slip half a vanilla pod under the rum.

 Day Two.
 Zest the lemons, and put the zest, juice, sugar and suet in a saucepan on a low heat, until the suet melts and you get a sloshy goop.
 Do not try and boil, melt or caramelise: fat, water and sugar on a high temperature is lethal.
 Add the spices.
-Grate the apples and add.
+Don’t bother peeling the apples, just wash, grate coarsely and add.
 Now all you need do is stir this into the rest, and combine well.
 If you’re going to store and “mature” it then you’ll need sterilised jars etc. – I’ve only ever “matured” it for about four weeks.
 Otherwise, if you’re going to use it immediately, cover at let it at least sit overnight.

 Day Three.
 Ready for action.
 Mince pie recipe in the following post.
 To transform into pudding, add one egg, 25g SR flour, and 25g breadcrumbs per 225g of finished mincemeat.
 The mix needs to be sloppy, so you may need to loosen it up with a splash of Guinness.
 (Same procedure works on the author.)